pkgw/rubbl-rxpackage/README.md

 - The best citation for *the software itself* is to refer to release archives that are stored on [Zenodo].
-The pseudo-DOI [10.5281/zenodo.3403263] should not be used itself, but will resolve to the latest available version of the software, which is probably what you used.
+The pseudo-DOI [10.5281/zenodo.3403263] should not be used itself, but will resolve to the latest available version of the software, which is hopefully what you used.
 At the moment, you must then construct a BibTeX entry; here is one for version 0.1.0:
   ```
   @misc{rubbl_rxpackage_0.1.0, % NOTE: different versions will have different data!